BV-BRC/BV-BRC-Docs/docroot/get_started/ird-vipr_bv-brc_mapping.md

 <a name="data"></a>
 ## Data

-Viral data in BV-BRC are organized by families, as in ViPR, with direct access to subsets of featured viruses including Influenza A (focus of IRD), Dengue, Ebolavirus, Enterovirus, Hepatitis C, Lassa mammarenavirus, SARS-CoV-2, Zika, and bacteriophages.
+As in ViPR, viral data in BV-BRC are organized by families, with additional links to subsets of featured viruses including Influenza A (focus of IRD), Dengue, Ebolavirus, Enterovirus, Hepatitis C, Lassa mammarenavirus, SARS-CoV-2, Zika, and bacteriophages.

-In ViPR, users can directly access viral data by family by clicking the appropriate link in the middle of the [ViPR Homepage](https://www.viprbrc.org/brc/home.spg?decorator=vipr) homepage.
+In **ViPR**, users can directly access viral data by family by clicking the appropriate link in the middle of the [ViPR Homepage](https://www.viprbrc.org/brc/home.spg?decorator=vipr) homepage.
 (The [IRD homepage](https://www.fludb.org/brc/home.spg?decorator=influenza) is already scoped to Influenza.)

 **ViPR Homepage:**
 ![ViPR homepage](./images/vipr_homepage_families.png)

-The BV-BRC provides a landing page with access to viral data at the same levels.
+**BV-BRC** provides a landing page with access to viral data at the same levels.
 It can be reached by clicking the VIRUSES button on the [BV-BRC homepage](https://bv-brc.org/):

 **BV-BRC Homepage:**
 ![BV-BRC homepage virus navigation](./images/bv_homepage_viruses_button.png)